RobertoTjesse/Lowest-Astronomical-Tide/README.md

 ### Installing

-A step by step series that tell you how to get your database up 'n running

 1. Download and install PostgreSQL with PostGIS , PgAdmin3 and QGIS in case you havent yet 1.1 Follow this link to download PostgreSQL with PostGIS